TharushaDBandara/SCCF-Website/server/README.md

 Notes
 - This is intended for local development only.
 Do not expose this admin server to the public without authentication.
 - The server writes directly to files in the repo; commit changes if you want them preserved.
+ - Ordering fields:
+    - Featured: check to mark a project as featured.
+    - Priority: integer (0-100).
+Higher values appear earlier.
+The site also supports a pinned order and category weights in `assets/config.js`.